Mission completed. 🙂

 South Carolina — Georgia — Alabama — Mississippi — Arkansas — Texas — New Mexico — Arizona — California

-February 2020: route mapped, “new” second-hand tent and backpack purchased since the ones from my walk are in disrepair.
+February 2020: I have mapped a preliminary route, and have purchased a second-hand tent and backpack since the ones from my walk are in disrepair.

-Instead of going the traditional racks and panniers route, I’m hoping to strap my backpack to my rear rack.
-And if that doesn’t work, I’ll try attaching a milk crate to my rear rack for my backpack to sit in.
+Instead of using panniers, I’m hoping to strap my backpack to my rear bike rack instead.
+If that doesn’t work, I’ll try attaching a milk crate to the rack for my backpack to rest in.

 • bike lock